Motley Fool Rule Your Retirement Review

 Retirement planning is among the essential aspects of personal finance.
-However, at the same time, it may often appear complicated not only to regular individuals but even to the seasoned investor or the experienced finance professional.
-The reason is that there are plenty of ways to navigate major financial decisions.
+Still, it may often appear complicated to regular individuals and even to seasoned investors or experienced finance professionals because there are plenty of ways to navigate major financial decisions.
 Finding the most suitable solution can be challenging at times.
-That is why, most of the time, people need professional advice from a certified financial planner or a stock advisor.
+That is why people consider professional assistance from a certified financial planner or a stock advisor helpful.

 This Motley Fool Rule Your Retirement review is part of the Motley Fool review series.
-We will deep-dive into one of the most popular online retirement planning services to reveal how it can help you manage your money and navigate the stock market.
+We will deep-dive into one of the most popular online retirement planning services to reveal how it can help members manage their money and navigate the stock market.

 About Motley Fool Rule Your Retirement

-Motley Fool is among the leading financial and investment platforms worldwide, run by the renowned industry-leading figures Tom and David Gardner.
-It gathers all types of news, analysis, industry advice, and professional guidance to help those in need to make better financial decisions.
+The Motley Fool is among the leading financial and investment platforms worldwide, founded by renowned industry-leading experts Tom and David Gardner.
+It gathers all types of news, analysis, industry guidance, and professional guidance to help those in need make better financial decisions.

-Rule Your Retirement is one of Motley Fool’s specialized services, targeted at individuals who need to learn how to retire smarter and sooner.
+Rule Your Retirement is one of The Motley Fool’s specialized services, targeted at individuals who want to learn how to retire smarter and sooner.
 Rule Your Retirement is used both by current retirees and individuals planning for retirement.

-Rule Your Retirement (RYR) is run by Robert Brokamp, CFP®, and comes in the form of a weekly and monthly newsletter and an online knowledge center.Click Here And Join Motley Fool Rule Your Retirement For Only $99
+Rule Your Retirement (RYR) is run by Robert Brokamp, CFP®, and comes in the form of a weekly newsletter and an online knowledge center.Click Here: Motley Fool Rule Your Retirement 50% Off

 About Robert Brokamp

-Robert Brokamp, the lead advisor of the Rule Your Retirement, is a Certified Financial Planner (CFP®) and a crucial cog in the Motley Fool machine since 1999.
-He has long-term industry experience and is an author of hundreds of articles on retirement planning, personal finance management, investments, portfolio management, stocks industries analysis, etc. Brokamp is also the author of The Motley Fool Guide to Paying for School and a co-author of The Motley Fool Personal Finance Workbook.
+Robert Brokamp, the lead advisor of the Rule Your Retirement, has been a Certified Financial Planner (CFP®) and an integral part of the Motley Fool landscape since 1999.
+He has the long-term industry experience and is an author of hundreds of articles on retirement planning, personal finance management, investments, portfolio management, stocks industries analysis, etc. Brokamp is also the author of The Motley Fool Guide to Paying for School and a co-author of The Motley Fool Personal Finance Workbook.

-The stock advisor is well-respected within the financial industry.
-Robert Brokamp has also been a guest speaker on retirement income issues at a Securities and Exchange Commission (SEC) Seniors Summit.
-His knowledge has been shared not only with Motley Fool’s audience but also with the readers of other leading publications like Better Investing and Newsweek.
+Robert Brokamp is well-respected within the financial industry and has also been a guest speaker on retirement income issues at a Securities and Exchange Commission (SEC) Seniors Summit.
+In addition, his knowledge has been shared not only with The Motley Fool’s audience but also with the readers of other leading publications like Better Investing and Newsweek.

 There are thousands of newsletters out there, and it often isn’t easy to find the one that provides the best insights.
-When it comes to paid content, however, users usually get even pickier.
-So let’s focus on the benefits Rule Your Retirement brings to help you find out whether it is the right choice for your needs:
+However, users usually get even pickier when it comes to paid content.
+So let’s focus on the benefits Rule Your Retirement brings to help members find out whether it is the right choice for their needs:

 - How much do I need to retire?